Netcare: History

 In 2004 it signed a contract to carry out 41,600 cataract operations for the NHS at sites throughout the UK including Cumberland Infirmary.

 The company acquired a controlling stake in General Healthcare Group, the UK's largest private hospital group with 50 hospitals, in 2006 for £2.2 billion.
 This brought Netcare's total number of hospitals to 120 with over 11,000 beds, 510 operating theatres, and 37 pharmacies.

 GHG had a subsidiary - Amicus Health - which tendered for contracts for the UK's National Health Service (NHS).
-It had contracts with Stracathro Hospital for 8000 episodes of elective surgery in orthopaedics, urology, general surgery and gastroenterology from 2006–9.
+It had contracts with Stracathro Hospital for 8000 episodes of elective surgery in orthopaedics, urology, general surgery and gastroenterology from 2006 to 2009.

 Netcare used Vanguard Healthcare mobile units to treat NHS cataract patients across the UK.
 The mobile cataract units in Cumbria had failure rates 6 times that of local NHS facilities.

 In 2019, Netcare partnered with Founders Factory Africa, selecting 35 African health-tech startups for an acceleration and incubation program.
 Accelerated startups will receive a £30,000 cash investment (≈$38,000) and £220,000 in support services from Founders Factory Africa.

 Incubator health-tech ventures will receive £60K cash and £100K toward support.
 Founders Factory Africa and Netcare will share a 5 to 10 percent equity stake in each startup accepted into the program.

 Operations

 Netcare provides private healthcare services at 49 Netcare hospitals, 55 Netcare medicross clinics, 5 prime cure medical centers, and 15 Netcare akeso psychiatric facilities.

-Netcare is also a private trainer of nursing and emergency medical personnel through Netcare Education’s Faculty of Nursing and Ancillary Healthcare (FNAH) and Faculty of Emergency and Critical Care (FEEC).
+Netcare is also a private trainer of nursing and emergency medical personnel through Netcare Education's Faculty of Nursing and Ancillary Healthcare (FNAH) and Faculty of Emergency and Critical Care (FEEC).
 FNAH provides education and training at five campuses and FECC at two campuses.